MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 2. Select the Shop for which you want to synchronize items to open **Shopify Shop Card** page.
 3. Enable **Allow Background Syncs** toggle.

-Now when you trigger sync action, instead of execution in foreground, that force you to wait when it is completed before you can do next action, the task will be created as **Job Queue Entry** and will be executed as soon as possible in non-blocking manner.
+Now when you trigger sync action, instead of execution in foreground, that forces you to wait when it's completed before you can do next action, the task will be created as **Job Queue Entry** and will be executed as soon as possible in non-blocking manner.

 ## To schedule recurring tasks

-You can schedule following of reccuring activities to be executed in non-attended manner.
+You can schedule following of recurring activities to be executed in non-attended manner.
 For more information about scheduling tasks, see [Job Queue](../admin-job-queues-schedule-tasks.md).

 |Task|Object|
 |------|------------|